-St. John’s Episcopal Church in Washington, CT, is offering a three-week summer musical camp for area children this July.
-The children will be rehearsing and then performing an original musical based on the story of Noah and the ark written and directed by Tom Dulack, an award-winning playwright-director who has been working for years with the New York Philharmonic’s Young People’s Concert series.
+St. John’s Episcopal Church in Washington, CT, is offering a three week summer theater and musical camp for area children this July.
+The children will be introduced to the magic of theater arts– acting, dancing and singing.
+The camp culminates in two joyous performances of an original work based on the story of Noah’s Ark in the beautiful Ehrick Rossiter designed church.
+The play is written and directed by Tom Dulack specifically for this event.
+Mr. Dulack is an award-winning playwright and director who worked for years with the New York Philharmonic’s Young People’s Concert series.

 What: “The Rainy Days & Nights of Mr. and Mrs. Noah.”

 Where: St. John’s Parish Hall, 80 Green Hill Road, Washington, CT 0673

 When: Monday July 8 through Saturday July 27, Monday – Friday, 9 am – noon.
 Snacks provided.